 Health Information Security and Privacy Collaborative (HISPC)

 The Health Information Security and Privacy Collaborative (HISPC) was established in June 2006 by RTI International through a contract with the U.S. Department of Health and Human Services.
-The goal of the Collaborative isto identify and solve privacy and security barriers to health information exchange (HIE) and create a knowledge base to inform future HIE activities.
-It has grown from 34 to 42 U.S. States and territories.
-Most recently, in 2008, the HISPC divided into seven multi-state collaboratives, each focused on a specific project designed to develop common, replicable multi-state solutions that could help reduce variation in and harmonize privacy and security laws, policies and practices.
+The goal of HISPC is to identify and solve privacy and security barriers to health information exchange (HIE) and create a knowledge base to inform of future HIE activities.
+It has grown from 34 to 42 U.S. states and territories.
+Most recently, in 2008, the HISPC divided into seven multistate collaboratives, each focused on a specific project designed to develop common, replicable multistate solutions that could help reduce variation in and harmonize privacy and security laws, policies, and practices.
 Wisconsin participated in the 11-state Interstate Disclosure and Patient Consent Requirements Collaborative (IDPCRC), which documented state law requirements for disclosure of health information for treatment purposes within and across state lines.

-Wisconsin's Assessment of Variation and Analysis of Solutions Report (PDF, 592 KB) March 2007
+Wisconsin's Assessment of Variation and Analysis of Solutions Report (PDF) March 2007